Jerusalem is one of the oldest cities in the world. It is considered holy to the three major Abrahamic religions – Judaism, Christianity, and Islam.

 - During Hanukkah, you can find many tours.
 We visited several of those Hanukkah Tours.
-In the first one, we went through Jewish Quarter, Four Sephardic Synagogues, and of course the Western Wall.
-And the second one was Hanukkah Western Wall Tunnels Tour.
+In the first one, we went through the Jewish Quarter, Four Sephardic Synagogues, and of course, the Western Wall.
+And the second one was a tour of the Western Wall Tunnels.

-- Knesset Tour will take you through a brief history of Israel and the Knesset building.
-Check Jerusalem With Kids post for additional info.
+- Knesset – The Parliament Tours will take you through a brief history of Israel and the Knesset building.

 - The Israel Museum is the most significant cultural institution in Israel.
-Founded in 1965, the Museum has many different wings including Archaeology, Fine Arts, and Jewish Art Wings.
-It also features the most extensive holdings of biblical and Holy Land archaeology in the world.
+Founded in 1965, the Museum has many wings, including Archaeology, Fine Arts, and Jewish Art Wings.
+It also features the most extensive biblical and Holy Land archaeology holdings worldwide.